-• Do not need to guarantine, be excluded from school, or be tested following an exposure to
+- Do not need to quarantine, be excluded from school, or be tested following exposure to someone with suspected or confirmed COVID-19. - Should still monitor for symptoms of COVID-19 for 14 days following exposure.

-- someone with suspected or confirmed COVID-19. - Should still monitor for symptoms of COVID-19 for 14 days following an exposure. - If they experience symptoms, they should isolate themselves from others, be clinically evaluated for COVID-19, including SARS-CoV-2 testing and inform their healthcare provider of their vaccination status at the time of presentation to care.
+If they experience symptoms, they should isolate themselves from others, be clinically evaluated for COVID-19, including SARS-CoV-2 testing and inform their healthcare provider of their vaccination status at the time of presentation for care.